TCGV/blog/_posts/2019-07-23-integrating-third-party-modules.md

 <b>What's a concrete implementation?</b>

 In this context a concrete implementation is the defacto class implementation of an interface.
-From the example above it's reasonable to imagine implementations for the `BankAccount` interface for various banks:
+From the example above it's reasonable to imagine `BankAccount` implementations for various banks:

 ```csharp
 public class BankOfAmericaAccount : BankAccount